-The Volusia County Public Library system will host special financial programs in recognition of Money Smart Week, April 21 to 28.
+The Volusia County Public Library system will host special financial programs in recognition of Money Smart Week, March 30 through April 6.

 The free programs will address a variety of topics including investing, retirement, credit, debt and savings.
 Reservations are not required unless otherwise indicated.
 Many of the programs are co-sponsored by the Friends of the Library.
-For more information, visit www.volusialibrary.org
+For more information about the programs, visit www.volusialibrary.org.

 Money Smart Week, sponsored by the Federal Reserve Bank of Chicago and the American Library Association, is a national public awareness campaign designed to help consumers better manage their personal finances.